RikkaApps/websites/shizuku/guide/setup.md

 :::

 ### 1. Pairing (only need to be done once)

+> Starting from v4.1.0, port is automatically detected.

 1. Enable "Developer options" (there are many tutorials on the web)
 2. Enter "Wireless debugging"